oltdaniel/dose/README.md

 ### TODO

 - [x] introduce sass variables for colors
-- [ ] dark/light switch with javascript and store in browser session
+- [x] dark/light switch with javascript and store in browser local storage

 ## License